7ai23/instagram_clone/README.md

 This project is a clone of the Instagram web app.
 It's built using React, React libraries (react-router-dom, axios, swiper), Tailwind CSS and SCSS.
-Watch this repo to be informed about the next updates of this application :)

 ## Technologies